 - Leases are typically linked to CPI, especially for retail REITs where lease structures are typically CPI +2%

 - Real estate has a fixed capital model unlike companies that need working capital which would erode into profits with higher inflation

 - Real estate is a higher margin business (around 50%) so cost base inflation is less of an issue versus lower-margin businesses

 In addition, we favour sub-sectors that have the pricing power to pass on inflation.
 Currently, our preferred sectors are industrial REITs and the alternative sectors such as childcare and healthcare.
-Industrial REITs with sound fundamentals supported by low vacancy rates (<2% for Sydney and Melbourne) and continued demand for their product from e-commerce will be better placed to capture rental increases.
-In comparison, we are cautious about office REITs where vacancy and incentive levels are at record highs and are unlikely to see effective rental growth for some time.
-The defensive nature of childcare and healthcare also provides a natural hedge from inflation as they are considered necessities and are less cyclical than office and retail.
+Industrial REITs with sound fundamentals supported by low vacancy rates (<2% for sydney and melbourne) continued demand their product from e-commerce will be better placed to capture rental increases. in comparison, we are cautious about office reits where vacancy incentive levels at record highs unlikely see effective growth some time. the defensive nature of childcare healthcare also provides a natural hedge inflation as they considered necessities less cyclical than retail.

 Our Fund is well placed to hedge against inflation with 22% of the portfolio exposed to industrial REITs and 30% in the alternative sector.